Zeldox Capsules

 If you have trouble remembering to take your capsules, ask your doctor or pharmacist for help.

-If you take too much (overdose)
+If you take too much ZELDOX

-If you take too much Zeldox, you may feel slightly drowsy and show signs of tremor and uncontrollable movements of the tongue, jaw, arms and legs.
+If you take too much ZELDOX, you may feel slightly drowsy and show signs of tremor and uncontrollable movements of the tongue, jaw, arms and legs.
 High and low blood pressure, diarrhoea, a fast heart rate may also be experienced.
 Your lungs might fail to breathe properly which can result in a build-up of carbon dioxide in the body.

-Do this even if there are no signs of discomfort or poisoning.
+You should do this even if there are no signs of discomfort or poisoning.

-Things you must do
+Things you should do

-If you are about to start taking any new medicines, tell your doctor and pharmacist that you are taking Zeldox.
+If you are about to start taking any new medicines, tell your doctor and pharmacist that you are taking ZELDOX.

 Keep all of your doctor's appointments so that your doctor can check your progress.